TravelMapping/HighwayData/hwy_data/BRA-RJ/brabr/README.md

 * http://servicos.dnit.gov.br/vgeo/

 Notes on routes:
+* BR-356Bar: there is no signage connecting through Campos to the remainder.
+GIS shows that BR-356 turns west on Avenida 28 de Março to Avenida Artur Bernardes, where federal maintenance ends, but there are no signs here, not even km posts.
+BR-356 is then planned along locally-maintained Avenida Artur Bernardes to BR-101.
 * The following routes are not signed:
 * * BR-040 south of BR-101 (including Túnel Prefeito Marcello Alencar)
 * * BR-120